-The Association owns 100% of the issued share capital of Hellenic Shipping War Risks Services Single Member SA, (Formerly Hellenic Shipping War Risks Insurance S.A., which in Greek was named Ellinikai Naftiliakai Asfalissis Kata Kindinon Polemou A.E. ("Ellinikai")), a company incorporated in Greece.
+The Association owns 100% of the issued share capital of Hellenic Shipping War Risks Services Single Member SA, a company incorporated in Greece.

 21. Financial risk management

 Credit risk

 Credit risk is the risk of losses caused by other parties failing, in whole or in part, to meet obligations to the Association.
 Debtor exposure is mitigated because it is widely spread across the membership.
 This exposure is monitored by means of thrice yearly reports from the Managers to the Board and approximately monthly reports to the Chairman and Deputy Chairman, and it is the Association's policy not to confirm renewal to any Member with amounts overdue.